Nuel Belnap: Career

 Belnap became an assistant professor at Yale.
 He recalled hiring Jon Barwise and John Wallace as research assistants.

-Pittsburgh University wanted Wilfrid Sellars, and according to Belnap, "Jerry Sneewind and I hung on his coattails."
+The University of Pittsburgh wanted Wilfrid Sellars, and according to Belnap, "Jerry Sneewind and I hung on his coattails."
 Adolf Grunbaum and Nicholas Rescher were at Pittsburgh.
 Vice chancellor Charlie Peake brought Alan Anderson to Pittsburgh in 1965, where he worked until his death in 1973.
 Anderson and Belnap were co-authors of Entailment: The Logic of Relevance and Necessity.
 "The way we worked when we worked together was cheek by jaw.
 We just sat down and wrote sentences together."

 Belnap became full professor in 1966.
 Kurt Baier was department chairman.
 Belnap began to teach philosophy of social sciences, with students including Bas van Fraassen and Jon Michael Dunn.
 In 1967 he became professor of sociology and in 1971 professor philosophy of science.
 Eventually he occupied the endowed chair named for Alan Ross Anderson.
 He recalled Rich Tomason, student of intelligent systems, passing through Pitt.

 Wary of consequences of contradictory stored data, Belnap proposed a four-valued logic to avoid run-away inferences such as (A & ~A) → B for an arbitrary statement B. Known as the principle of explosion in classical logic, the four-valued logic provides a basis for paraconsistent logic to avoid this pathology of two-valued logic.

 In 1976 Belnap and T. B. Steel Jr. published The Logic of Questions and Answers as a timely contribution to erotetics.
 Beyond propositional logic, they noted that the evolving databases make possible "dossier files on individuals" (page 146) leading to the "problem of privacy in record keeping."
 The book included a 45-page annotated bibliography of erotetics, sectioned by philosophy, linguistics, automatic question-answering, and pedagogy, compiled by Hubert Schleichert and Urs Egli.

 On sabbatical, Belnap was visiting professor at the University of California, Irvine and at Indiana University Bloomington, in the falls of 1977, 1978, 1979 with Jon Michael Dunn.
 In 1982 at Stanford's Center for Advanced Studies in the Behavioral Sciences, and in 1996 at Leipzig, Centrum für Höhere Studien with Heirich Wansing.
 He was a founding member of the Society for Exact Philosophy, which collaborated with Canadians such as Mario Bunge.
 Belnap has served as referee for many academic papers.

+In 1992, Belnap published Branching space-time, which offers a logical framework attempting to bridge relativity and quantum indeterminism, and offers an interpretation to EPR-type experiments.

 He was elected a Fellow of the American Academy of Arts and Sciences in 2008.